 Lord Byron named the medieval city of Dubrovnik ‘The Pearl of Adriatic’ and George Bernard Shaw remarked, “Those that seek paradise on earth should seek it in Dubrovnik.”
 It’s one of Croatia’s top highlights.
 Surrounded by ramparts and fortresses, the ancient town is a treasure trove of cultural masterpieces with examples of Roman, Venetian, Gothic and Baroque architecture.

 A mix of Christian monasteries and churches, mosques, palaces, synagogues and market squares are interwoven through the labyrinth of narrow marble streets.
-You’ll feel you are in a fairy tale, or better yet, like you stepped off the set of Game of Thrones.
+You’ll feel you’re in a fairy tale, or better yet, like you stepped off the set of Game of Thrones.

-Start your summertime days early since Dubrovnik’s city walls trap the heat.
+Start your summertime days first thing since Dubrovnik’s city walls trap the heat.
 Take walking tours early in the morning or late in the afternoon to avoid searing temperatures.
 Then stop into a cafe on Stradun and people-watch, or head to nearby Lokrum or one of the plentiful city beaches.

 Croatia’s Zadar: An Old Town Walking Tour … The intersection of innovation and ancient history